 Happy Spring friends and fans!
-We are excited to be headed your way soon on our spring show series tour and look forward to seeing you in Oaks, PA.
+We are excited to see you soon on our spring show series tour in Virginia and Maryland.
 Despite plenty of snow at the start of this year, we managed buying trips and visits with artists to add to an already over-stuffed inventory.
+While you were probably enjoying nice spring weather, we still had snow, as did Colorado when we were there mid-April.
 We are so glad to see winter in the rear-view mirror as we head your way!
-With such a large inventory, you are sure to find beautiful works that are perfect for treating yourself or getting a head start on a year's worth of gifts (hint: Mother's Day is right around the corner!).
+With such a large inventory, you are sure to find beautiful works that are perfect for treating yourself or getting a head start on a year's worth of gifts (hint: Mother's Day is May 12!).

 Now for the fun stuff!
-For this show there are so many necklaces, including a huge variety of short Santo Domingo and turquoise necklaces which can be worn alone or paired with a pendant, as well as plenty of earrings, rings, bracelets and more.
+For this show there are

+so many necklaces, including a huge variety of short Santo Domingo and turquoise necklaces which can be worn alone or paired with a pendant, as well as plenty of earrings, rings, bracelets and more.
 As summer is fast approaching, consider other light-weight, fun to wear jewelry as well such as lovely items from our amber collection from Poland and Lithuania.
 Getting back to more traditional, Native American jewelry, we also added more rings, pendants, and earrings with much-sought-after White Buffalo, including a large gorgeous White Buffalo necklace and earrings set.
 There are plenty of rings, pendants, earrings and more with a huge variety of turquoise and other great stones.